 - Take a high-quality prenatal vitamin.
 (Link to an example on Amazon, opens in new window)

 - Take a Prenatal DHA fish oil supplement (Link to an example on Amazon, opens in new window).

 - Make sure you get sunlight and/or a vitamin D supplements every day.

 - Avoid artificial sweeteners completely (if you absolutely must sweeten something, try Agave nectar.)

 Foods To Avoid During Pregnancy

 Is that all?
 Well, almost.
-You also need to keep an eye on what foods you need to avoid during pregnancy, because they harm fetal development for different reasons.
+You also need to keep an eye on what foods you need to avoid during pregnancy because they may harm fetal development for various reasons.

 Here are the foods to avoid during pregnancy: